Malo-LC/Malo-LC/README.md

 ### Hi there 👋

-I am a french software engineering student at [EFREI](https://www.efrei.fr).
+I am a french software engineering student at [EFREI Paris](https://www.efrei.fr).

 I'm looking for an internship for 5 month starting in November 2022.